 Blessing of the Animals

-Every first week of October 4th, students gather with their pets to celebrate St. Francis of the Assisi, the patron saint of animals.
+Every October students gather with their pets to celebrate St. Francis of the Assisi, the patron saint of animals.
 Students bring their beloved pets to school to get blessed and sprinkled with holy water.
 Blessing of The Animals always brings a wide range of pets from dogs, cats, bunnies, birds to turtles and crabs.